sorinnihtii/pomodoro-timer/README.md

 ## Description

-Simple pomodoro timer with customizable session length
+Simple pomodoro timer with customizable session length.
+Made with Next.js and Tailwindcss

 ## Preview